makaw/gomoku/README.md

 # Gomoku
 Gomoku (alias "Five in a Row") is an abstract strategy board game.
-You can play with the computer, in the network mode (this project contains a server) or in the hot-seat mode.
+You can play against the computer or with a friend (in the network mode – this project contains a server –  or in the hot-seat mode).

 [Wikipedia: Gomoku](https://en.wikipedia.org/wiki/Gomoku)